Duality for positive opetopes and positive zoom complexes: Introduction

 The paper is organized as follows.
-In Section \ref{sec-tree-complexes} we define a simplification of both constellations and zoom complex that were originally introduced in \cite{KJBM}, here called tree complexes, and the maps of both constellations and tree complexes.
-In Section \ref{sec-duality}, we describe duality for the category $\pOpei$ of opetopes with contraction epimorphisms on one side and the category $\cTree$ of tree complexes and tree complex maps.
-In Section \ref{sec-thicket-complex}, we present the extension of this duality to larger categories of $\pOpeCard_\iota$ of opetopic cardinals with contraction epimorphisms and $\cThicket$ of thicket complexes and thicket complex maps.
+In Section \ref{sec-tree-complexes} we define a simplification of both constellations and zoom complex that were originally introduced in \cite{KJBM}, and the maps of both constellations and positive zoom complexes.
+In Section \ref{sec-duality}, we describe duality for the category $\pOpeie$ of opetopes with contraction epimorphisms on one side and the category $\pZoom$ of positive zoom complexes and zoom complex maps.
+In Section \ref{sec-wide-complex}, we present the extension of this duality to larger categories of $\pOpeCard_\iota$ of opetopic cardinals with contraction epimorphisms and $\wZoom$ of wide positive complexes and zoom complex maps.
 The paper ends with an appendix where the relevant notions and facts concerning positive opetopes are recalled from \cite{Z1} and \cite{Z4}.